Welcome to Day 2

 Deb: I am a mom, first time mim (grandmom) and a life time "make-doer."
 I was taught "if you don't have it, make it, if you can't afford it figure out how!"
 I have dabbled in most crafts, mastered some, others didn't hold my attention.
 I love creating something from very little.

-Maybe there is an easier way to do things or I could make more money if I charge more,
+is an easier way to do things or I could make more money if I charge

 for me that's not doable.